 A few kilometers away, the 72-Jinalay, a Jain temple complex is worth visiting.
 It’s actually easy to visit because it comes on the way from Bhuj to Mandvi.

 I used to visit Mandvi for a long time for project work.
-After the day’s hard work, I enjoyed many an evening on the beach with my colleagues-turned-friends (Santosh and Jalpesh) for life.
-Furthermore, while implementing the fishery project, I have thoroughly enjoyed watching the fishermen/ women engaged in their daily routine.
+After the day’s hard work, I enjoyed many an evening on the beach with my colleagues-turned-friends for life.
+While implementing a fishery project, I used to visit the fishing villages.
+I have fond memories of watching the fishermen/ women engaged in their daily routine.

 6. The lovely Vijay Vilas Palace